 To avoid disrupting the flow of sentences in the text, note references should appear at the ends of sentences, and only rarely in the middle of a sentence when required to avoid confusion.
 Avoid giving more than one note reference within a single sentence; citations to different parts of a sentence should be grouped within a single note.

 Full bibliographical citations appear in the notes at first mention of a source; thereafter, short-form citations are used.
 A short-form citation of a work contains the author’s surname, a shortened title, and a page number or other appropriate reference number as needed.
-For consecutive citations of a given work, this information is repeated; ibid. is not used (see CMS 14.34).
+For consecutive citations of a given work, just the author name and reference is given, omitting the title; ibid. is not used (see CMS 14.34).

 Frequently cited primary sources, after being documented in the notes upon first citation, may be cited parenthetically in the text thereafter.
 In the initial note, state what information will be supplied in further citations.
 Translations should be cited, or if translations are by the author, this should be indicated.